Freely explore the mountains and fields. "BC Cross Country" Gear Edition

 Weight = 1,880g (179cm pair)

-Lightweight and well-balanced shape.
-An all-round model that has been adopted by many guide clubs in Japan.
+- Lightweight and featuring a well-balanced shape.
+An all-around model with a proven track record of adoption by various guide clubs in Japan.

 Length = 169, 179, 189, 199cm